A Priest, A Deaconess, and a Baptist

 A Priest, A Deaconess, and a Baptist: September 21, 2011.
 We all work together at the store, and we seriously write our own jokes 🙂

 When we, as a family, decided that I needed to go back to work, it was hard.
 I cried, A LOT because I’m a creature of habit.
-I’m one that needs routine, and when it is shaken, it rocks me to my core.
+I need routine, and when it is shaken, it rocks me to my core.
 Controlling?
 Maybe.
 I just know that I like what I like and change is not one thing that I want.

 My whole world changed.